-DO NOT use unequal diameters of pipe and fittings for the vent system except as defined previously.
+DO NOT use unequal diameters of pipe and fittings for the vent system except as defined previously

-Support vertical and horizontal lengths of the vent system as previously mentioned.
+Support vertical and horizontal lengths of the vent systems as previously mentioned.

-This water heater model is supplied a vent termination restrictor.
-This restrictor helps the water heater achieve peak efficiency when the water heater is installed using 3 in.
-(7.6 cm) diameter pipe at the minimum equivalent vent length of 10 ft.
-(3 m).
+NOTICE: This water heater is supplied with a vent termination restrictor.
+The restrictor helps the water heater achieve peak efficiency when the water heater is installed using 3 in. diameter pipe at the minimum equivalent vent length of 10 ft.

-IMPORTANT: DO NOT install the termination restrictors in equivalent vent length longer than 10 ft.
-(3 m) or on any other Power Vent model.
+IMPORTANT: DO NOT install the termination restrictor in equivalent vent lengths longer than 10 ft. or on any other Power Vent model.